Areas of Study

 We work to ensure that students can clearly articulate their work and process to find solutions that go above and beyond the obvious choices.

-The Illustration faculty bring their daily practice of business, craft, concept, and aesthetics to their teaching.
+The Illustration program faculty brings their daily practice of business, craft, concept, and aesthetics to their teaching.
 As illustrators and educators, they teach and present current experiences from their own specific fields of illustration.
-Faculty emphasize the need for a practice that includes editing and refinement along with research and informed solutions, including ways to incorporate student’s interests and individuality.
+Faculty emphasize the need for a practice that includes editing and refinement, research, and informed solutions, including ways to incorporate students' interests and individuality.

 Life After Graduation

-Our illustration alumni are working as freelance illustrators creating illustrations for books, magazines, logos, posters, wine labels, album art, murals, and storefronts.
-They are full time art directors in agencies and employed in toy and game companies.
-Some of our alumni are educators and others become entrepreneurs and start up card companies.
+Our Illustration degree alumni are working as freelance illustrators, creating illustrations for books, magazines, logos, posters, wine labels, album art, murals, and storefronts.
+They are full-time art directors in agencies and employed in toy and game companies.
+Some of our alumni are educators, and others become entrepreneurs.
 Alumni also work and show in galleries, as well as create products to sell online and in shops.

 Program & Outcomes